2011 Seychellois presidential election: Background

 The 2011 elections in Seychelles were the fifth round of democratic elections since the country became an independent republic and separated from the United Kingdom.
 The elections included the same candidates that ran in the 2006 election as well as Ralph Volcere, who ran with the New Democratic Party.
 Incumbent president James Michel originally came to power in 2004, assuming the role of president once former president France-Albert René, who had been the head of state of the Seychelles since 1977, stepped down.
 James Michel won the 2006 presidential election with 53.7% of the vote.
 The election was the third attempt by opposition candidateWavel Ramkalawan to gain the presidency.
 Ramkalawan had been involved in Seychelles politics since 1991 when France-Albert Rene reinstituted multi-party democracy in the country, after 12 years of the country’s constitution only allowed members of the Seychelles People’s Progressive Front to run in elections.
 Ramkalawan, formerly a priest, formed the Parti Seselwa in 1991, which in 1992 was the first party to register in opposition to the Parti Lepep government.

-The 2011 elections were the first democratic elections in the country since the 2008 Economic Crisis.
+The 2011 elections were the first democratic elections in the country since the 2008 financial crisis.